- - - - Status Provided By Jill Businelle - - - -

 Tuesday, October 10, 2000

-believe that it has been that long since the last web update.
-We apologize to those who
+We cannot believe it, but we have actually been home a month.
+We also cannot believe that it has been that long since the last web update.
+We apologize to those who watch for updates faithfully.

 Greg has continued with his rehabilitation.
 He has daily rehab with either a physical therapist or occupational therapist.
 Even though he continually says, "2 times no strength is still no strength", I see him getting stronger and stronger.
 The advancements are slow and sometimes small, but they are advancements.